perpetual-protocol/perp-maker/README.md

 # Perp Maker

 A simple maker strategy for perpetual protocol v2.
+Please note that this is an extremely simplified version and serves as a template to create your own maker strategy.
+Use it at your own risk!

 ## Requirement